 Is it best to get a massage before or after exercise?

 Both!
-Just depends what for.
+Just depends on what for.

 Muscle soreness or doms (delayed onset muscle soreness) can be reduced by receiving a massage after exercise.
 Treatments help reduce inflammation, increase circulation and get your lymphatic and circulatory system moving.

 Getting a massage before exercise can help increase flexibility and mobility of muscles by warming the muscles.

 Can I claim my remedial massage back on private health?

 You may be able to claim remedial massage with your Medibank, AHM, NIB, HCF, BUPA, HIF and NIB private health cover, to name a few.
 It does however depend on your level of insurance cover, please contact your provider directly.To support your claim, we provide you with a tax invoice that includes our Remedial Therapist provider number.
 If eligible you will be able to use this to claim your refund.